 Projects often get out of track due to irrelevant additions; therefore, prioritizing tasks is necessary.
 Perhaps additional conditions are included to ensure that a specific executive approves the proposal.
 Teams are unable to streamline work when they view a project as a single, full, atomic, all-or-nothing activity.
 When you factor in the cost of delay, time-based ROI calculations, and continuous delivery, the project model starts to fall apart.
 The most valuable stories are presented first, with low-value stories following afterward.
 On the other hand, teams will embrace new requests that add value and so offer relevant, valuable work throughout the project’s lifecycle.

 Another alternative is to look at how our test scenarios handle new features to see how long it takes to include them.
 A scrum is a collaborative approach that improves communication amongst team members.
-In Scrum, the purpose of ROI in Scrum is to improve customer happiness.
-After the project delivery, we perform a poll to get consumer feedback on which process was best.
+In Scrum, the purpose of roi methodologies is to improve customer happiness.
+Once the projects are delivered, we could perform a poll to get consumer feedback on which process was best.
 Furthermore, some employees may perform better under other processes, and their input must be addressed.
-However, as these advantages are difficult to quantify empirically, they do not easily factor into the ROI.
+However, because these advantages are difficult to quantify empirically, they are not easily factored into the ROI in project management.

-We must measure concrete numbers that can be used to calculate ROI, after the test scenario is put up.
+After the test scenario is put up, we must measure concrete numbers that can be used to calculate ROI.
 One such measurement is the time required to establish a steady build.
 While this definition may not vary by project or company, a good indicator of a stable build is one that contains no critical problems.
 By taking this measurement and computing the used man-hours, we can estimate which method is less expensive.
 You may compare the costs of the two approaches by measuring the resources used in each.
 By monitoring these values and comparing them to the amount of money invested, you may calculate your return on investment.